Hyundai Ioniq: Drivetrain and chassis

 The Ioniq Electric is bundled with the portable "In-Cable Control Box" (ICCB), an electric vehicle supply equipment that allows drivers to charge their Ioniq using a conventional household outlet, but this is recommended only for use in emergencies in countries with 120 V AC outlets.
 In most countries with 220–240 V AC household outlets, 100% range can be added with an overnight charge.
-The charging plug of the car is located in a position where fuel fillers are normally located; the vehicle is equipped with a CCS Combo 1 inlet, accepting charging rates at up to 100 kW at a DC fast charging station.
+The charging plug of the car is located in a position where fuel fillers are normally located; the vehicle is equipped with a CCS Combo 1 inlet, accepting charging rates at up to 100 kW at a DC fast charging station, although the 38kwh version would only accept a 50kw ‘fast’ charge.

 The electric traction motor has a rated output of 118 hp and 215 lbft.
 Power output was increased to 134 hp with the 2020 refresh; peak torque increased modestly to 218 lbft.

 The Ioniq features paddle shifters to allow drivers to choose from one of four levels of regenerative braking.
 Single-pedal control is not possible: the driver must use the brake pedal to come to a complete stop, even at maximum regeneration.
 There are three driving modes (Eco / Normal / Sport) which affect throttle tuning; in addition, Eco decreases the output of the climate control system.
 For the 2020 model year, holding the regeneration paddle enabled maximum regeneration and one-pedal driving.

 The rear suspension was switched to a torsion beam instead of the multilink setup used on the Ioniq Hybrid to accommodate the larger traction battery, which is carried under the rear seat.